Rustam-Z/big-data/Big Data/big_data.md

         - Price comparison services
     - And many ...

+## Hadoop
 ### Getting started: Hadoop
 - **What is the Hadoop?** Apache Hadoop is a collection of open-source software utilities that facilitates using a network of many computers to solve problems involving massive amounts of data and computation.
 It provides a software framework for distributed storage and processing of big data using the MapReduce programming model.
+(Storing and processing huge amount of data)
+- Specialized modules:
+    - Storage, HDFS
+    - Resource management and scheduling for computational tasks, YARN
+    - Distributed computing, MapReduce
+- **Data lake** is a vast pool of raw data, the purpose for which is not yet defined.
+- **Data warehouse** is a repository for structured, filtered data that has already been processed for a specific purpose.
+Deliver deep insight with advance in-database analytics, OLAP.
+- **Pre-processing** (irrelevant, relevant data) before moving to DW, **offloading** moving infrequently accessed data from Data Warehouses into enterprise grade Hadoop. **Exploration**, using big data capabilities to explore and discover new high value data from massive amounts

 ### Hadoop framework: Stepping into Hadoop
 - Hadoop 1.0